Quantum State Preparation of Normal Distributions using Matrix Product States: Results

 We now quantify the effect of noise over the full set of prepared normal distributions.
 We show the results in Fig.~\ref{fig:exp_ks}.
 We evaluate the quality of our experimental state preparation by comparing the finite number of measurements from the quantum circuit to measurements sampled from an ideal normal distribution using the Kolmogorov–Smirnov statistic.
 In Fig.~\ref{fig:exp_ks}a) we show the KS statistic for the $n=16$ normal distributions for 10-20 qubits and 1-3 MPS layers.
 As mentioned, the best results are found for a single MPS layer.
 The best KS statistic value we find is $D_n \approx 0.09$, and increases to around $D_n\approx 0.15$ for the largest system sizes.
 We can compare these values to the value required to pass the KS test of the equality of the measured and target distributions given by Eq.~\ref{eq:KS_test}.
-Using this equation, we can expect to pass this test with statistical significance $\alpha=0.05$, when the number of samples, $s$, taken from both distributions is $s\approx 450$ for $D_n=0.09$, and $s\approx150$ for $D_n=0.15$.
+Using this equation, we can expect to pass this test with statistical significance $\alpha=0.05$, when the number of samples, $s$, taken from both distributions is $s\leq 450$ for $D_n=0.09$, and $s\leq 150$ for $D_n=0.15$.
 In contrast to the noiseless case, on the noisy quantum computer, the value of the KS statistic increases with number of layers and number of qubits.
 That is, the noise generated from the additional gates overcomes the higher fidelity of the underlying normal approximation when preparing states using higher number of MPS layers.
 There is a clear increase in the KS statistic both as the number of qubits and the number of MPS layers increases.
 In general, the largest source of noise on near term quantum computers comes from the execution of two-qubit gates.
 The overall effect of this noise can be clearly seen in Fig.~\ref{fig:exp_ks} b), where we plot KS statistic vs the total number of two-qubit gates in the associated quantum circuit.
-While there can be significant variance in the noise from circuit to circuit, likely originating from small fluctuations in system performance with time, the over trend is consistent.
+While there can be significant variance in the noise from circuit to circuit, likely originating from small fluctuations in system performance with time, the overall trend is consistent.
 The KS statistic ranges from 0.09 to 0.25 in the worst case, and appears to increase linearly with the total number of two-qubit gates in the circuit.
-Note that while we did not extend this pattern down to zero gates, the y-intercept is expected to be nonzero due to the presence of state-preparation and measurement (SPAM) errors.
-However, we expect the SPAM error to be relatively low on ion trap quantum computers.